-'I didn't think I could have a baby': Toronto pregnancy clinic supports women with disabilities
+'I didn't think I could have a baby': Toronto clinic supports women with disabilities

 Christine Lumilan, who has mild cerebral palsy, gave birth to her son with help from accessibility clinic